III. Faculty Employment Policies and Procedures

 III.J.3.d.
 Tuition Reimbursement at Other Educational Institutions

 The university may authorize departments to reimburse full–time employees for the tuition cost of certain courses taken at other educational institutions if the courses are unavailable at the university and if other criteria are met.
-For details, see Manual of Policies and Procedures, Policy 1401, Tuition Reimbursement for Courses Taken at Other Educational Institutions.
+For details, see Manual of Policies and Procedures, Policy 1401, Reimbursement for Work-Related Education or Training from an Exernal Source.

 In addition, the university nominates faculty members as candidates for the Council for the Advancement and Support of Education Professor of the Year award and for the State Council of Higher Education in Virginia Outstanding Faculty Award.
 In each of these award processes, the emphasis is on the faculty member's accomplishments as a teacher.